 History

-2007-08: Nugent-Hopkins played for the Burnaby Winter Club Bruins.
+2007-08: Ryan Nugent-Hopkins played for the Burnaby Winter Club Bruins.
 He was named MVP of the 2008 Western Canada Bantam Championships.
 Nugent-Hopkins was chosen first overall in the 2008 WHL Bantam Draft by the Red Deer Rebels.

 2008-09: Nugent-Hopkins saw hi first WHL action, scoring 2 goals and adding 4 assists in 5 games for Red Deer.
 For most of the season, he played for the Vancouver NW Giants.
 Nugent-Hopkins was named tournament MVP for the Mac's AAA midget hockey tournament, and also was named the 2008 BC Minor Hockey Player of the Year.